SecTheBit/Windows-Internals/README.md

 ## Day 4
 - System architecture
-- How Hypervisior helps in protecting system from malicious kernel drivers
+- How Hypervisor helps in protecting system from malicious kernel drivers